|Principal criteria||Excellent (1)||Good (2)||Fair (3)||Poor (4)|

 Manuscripts submitted to SOIL at first undergo a rapid access review by the topical editor (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.

-If they are not immediately rejected, they will be posted on the SOIL Discussions (SOILD) website, the discussion forum of SOIL, where they are subject to full peer review and interactive public discussion.
+If they are not immediately rejected, they will be posted as preprints on EGUsphere where they are subject to full peer review and interactive public discussion.

 In the full review and interactive discussion the referees and other interested members of the scientific community are asked to take into account all of the following aspects: